-Students entering as music majors must do the following prior to starting their first semester of study:
+Students entering as Music Business majors must do the following prior to starting their first semester of study:

-- 1. Audition in the primary and secondary area of study (vocal, piano, or instrumental) - 2.
-Take the placement examination in music theory.
+1. Audition (vocal, piano, or instrumental)

+2. Take the placement examination in music theory.

-Students seeking a degree in music must apply for and be admitted to the School of Music.
+Students seeking a degree in Music Business must apply for and be admitted to the School of Music.
 Students are required to meet admission standards concurrent with their application to the music program.